IBM copiers: IBM, Xerox and Xerography

 In 1966 two IBM Scientists working at the IBM Research Lab in San Jose, Meredith David Shattuck and Ulo Vahtra, developed and patented an organic photoconductor with sufficient light sensitivity to be used in a copier, earning them $110,000 in IBM Inventors Awards.
-Meanwhile, in 1965 George Castro (PhD), authored a doctrinal thesis at Dartmouth College that demonstrated that organic materials could conduct electricity when exposed to light.
+Meanwhile, in 1965 George Castro (PhD), authored a doctoral thesis at Dartmouth College that demonstrated that organic materials could conduct electricity when exposed to light.
 At that time this was a significant scientific achievement and led to an opportunity to conduct more research in this area at the California Institute of Technology in Pasadena in 1967.
 IBM hired him as a Research Staff Member in 1968 to help in the development of Organic PhotoConductors, a project he came to manage and which was key to IBM's development of both the Copier I and the IBM 3800.
 IBM needed this both to avoid patent infringement with Xerox (who used a photoconductor based on selenium) and to let them use plain paper in their Copiers.
-George Castro has been referred to as the inventor of the IBM Copier, although it was Shattuck and Vahtra who were specifically mentioned in IBMs legal battles with Xerox around patents.
+An IBM Think Magazine article written in May 1975 described the development of the organic photoconductor as one of the Research Divisions "prime achievement in the noncomputer field".
+While George Castro has been referred to as the inventor of the IBM Copier, it was Shattuck and Vahtra who were specifically mentioned in IBMs legal battles with Xerox around patents.

 Another difference that IBM achieved was developing a dry hot roll that did not require silicone oil to fuse the toner onto paper without the toner sticking to the roll.

 When IBM announced its first Copier product in April 1970, Xerox immediately sued IBM for breaching 22 patents despite IBM having licensed many of these patents for use in computer printers.
 In August 1973 Xerox filed a supplemental lawsuit after the launch of the Copier II.
 The two lawsuits were consolidated, but remained in pre-trial stage.
 In November 1975 IBM counter-sued Xerox for infringing an IBM Patent.
 Their various lawsuits were finally settled in 1978 by an exchange of patents and a payment by IBM to Xerox of US$25 million.